AET-DevOps25/team-zen/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* Sign in.
-If you don't have an account yet, sign up first.
-* Click on "My Journal" on the top right.
+### General Usage

+* **Sign in / register** using the button in the top-right corner.
+* Navigate to the journal page by clicking either **"My Journal"** next to your user avatar, or **"Start Your Journalling Now"** in the middle of the homepage.
-* Click on "Add Snippet".
+* Click on **"Add Snippet"** or **"Quick Entry"** button to start writing snippets.
 Select your current mood, write some short sentences about what's on your mind, and save it.
+You can also optionally add tags to your snippets for searching later.
-* After you have written at least three snippets, click on "Create Journal".
+* After you have written at least three snippets, you will be prompted to **"Create Journal"**.
 In the journal editor, you can:

-  * Click on "Today's Journal" in the top bar to change the title of the journal.
+  * Click on **"Today's Journal"** in the top bar to change the title of the journal.
-  * Click on "Edit" or directly click the journal content to write your daily journal.
+  * Click on **"Edit"** or directly **click the journal content** to write your daily journal.
-    * When in the editing view, you can click "Summarize" to let the LLM summarize your snippets.
+    * Need inspiration?
+Click **"Regenerate Journal"** to let the Gen-AI summarize your snippets.
 You can use the result as a starting point.
-  * Don't forget to save your changes!
-  * If you have used the summarization function, you can click "Insights" on the top right to view the analysis of your day based on your snippets.
+  * Once you've written something, you can click on **"Generate Insights"** to let the Gen-AI analyze your journal entry - mood pattern, suggestions, tips and so on.
+View the comprehensive analysis of your day by clicking **"Insights"** on the top-right.
-* You can search for and view old journals in the tab "Previous Journals".
+  * You can search for, filter, and view old journals in the tab **"Previous Journals"**.
-* In the "Overview" tab, you can see statistics of your journaling habit.
+* In the **"Overview"** tab, you can see statistics of your journaling habit as well as your well-being trends.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### GenAI Usage

+ZenAI utilizes generative AI to provide value to the user by using carefully put-together prompts.
+The two concrete use cases are:

+* **Summarization/Generation** of journal entry content.
+This is intended to give users inspiration and serve as a basis/draft journal entry that the users can modify and improve upon with their own words.
+It also lowers the mental hurdle of starting to write a journal.
+* **Analysis** of well-being insights.
+This aims to provide users with materials generated based on their journal entries, shedding lights on their mood pattern, and providing helpful tips.
+It allows for a deeper introspective perspective on one's self.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CI/CD -->